What fitness qualifications do you hold?

 I start with gratitudes, meditation, a beach walk and a swim in the ocean most days.
 Then I train PT clients mid-morning and get a little admin and research done.
 In the afternoon I take a few more PT sessions and teach a class before watching the sunset.
 In the evenings I’ll often mentor students via Skype.

 Customer service, honesty, discipline, self-belief, determination, integrity, setting clear boundaries and the ability to say the hard things to people when required!

 In all honesty, teaching orphaned children PE, dance and art in Africa – with up to 80 kids in a class!
 These kids are radiant, vibrant, have fun and live in the moment, even though their bodies may be riddled with HIV, TB or hepatitis.
 This chapter taught me kindness, humility, courage and to make the most of each day.
 These children are some of the 59 million orphans across Africa.
 They are eager to learn and travel large distances to attend school and collect water for themselves and their families.

 Africa changed me for the better and I left a lot of egotism, my own self-importance and materialism behind there.
 Now I focus on gratitude and my blessings in life a lot more, especially the people and animals that really matter to me.
 Seeing 270 hungry kids each day sorted me out with priorities!

 Who has inspired you in your fitness industry career, and why?

 Michelle Dean for her up-tempo classes and positive energy!

 What’s your main focus now and what are your goals for the future?

-What words of wisdom sum up your fitness/life philosophy?
+What motto or words of wisdom sum up your fitness/life philosophy?